 The beautiful Descanso Gardens has a serene setting in an old oak grove, just 14 miles north of downtown LA.

-You will need 3 to 4 hours at Descanso Gardens to explore 20 themed gardens, and visit Boddy's 12,000 square foot house.
+Set aside 3 to 4 hours at Descanso Gardens to explore 20 themed gardens, and visit Boddy's 12,000 square foot house.
 Stop by the restaurant, cafe and gift shop, and take kids to the miniature railroad.

 Descanso Gardens is located at 1418 Descanso Drive, La Canada Flintridge.
 Check hours & admission.